nv-morpheus/Morpheus/docs/source/basics/overview.rst

  * ``run``
     * For running AE, FIL, NLP or OTHER pipelines.
  * ``tools``
-    * Tools/Utilities to help setup, configure and run pipelines and external resources
+    * Tools/Utilities to help setup, configure and run pipelines and external resources.

 Users can get help on any command by passing ``--help`` to a command or sub-command.
 For example, to get help on the
 run: